HPSCTerrSys/SLOTH/README.md

 ## Getting Started

 ### Prepare the SLOTH repository
-As this repository make use of submodules (git-repositories inside og git-repositories are called submodules) a little extra treatment is needed to clone this repo.
+As this repository make use of submodules (git-repositories inside of git-repositories are called submodules) a little extra treatment is needed to clone this repo.
 Basically there are two options:

 **Option 1**
 Clone the repository as usual